pseudoralph/nyt-clone/README.md

 JS, Angular

 ## Objectives
+### Personal
-- [ ] Refactor market and weather in briefings component to be an observable
+- [ ] Refactor market and weather in briefings section to be an observables

-- [ ] Add button to dynamically pull data from NYT API and push into Firebase database and refresh page to show firebase-hosted articles
+- [x] ~~Add button to dynamically pull data from NYT API and push into Firebase database and refresh page to show firebase-hosted articles~~

+- [x] Auto-load articles after selected from navication bar

 - [ ] User authentication with ability to save an article

-- [ ] Dynamic content pulled from API in breifings section
+- [x] Dynamic content pulled from API in breifings section

+---
+### Outlined
 - [x] Project includes a detailed README with information on all completed features as well as features to be added.

 - [x] Project includes a detailed commit history that clearly shows at least eight hours of work between 8 and 5 on Friday.
 You are also welcome to put additional work into your project outside of that time frame.

 - [x] Project demonstrates understanding of this week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

+- [x] README has been updated to include detailed information on all completed features as well as features you plan to add in the future.

+- [x] Code and Git documentation follow best practices (setup instructions in README, .gitignore file discluding unnecessary content from repo, detailed well-formatted commit messages, etc.)

+- [x] Project includes a working Firebase database.

+- [x] Project is deployed.

 ### License